Carmella Jarvi…

 Intrigued with glass — a mysterious, ubiquitous, and ethereal material — from an early age, Jarvi put off the idea of learning how to work with it because of the shear expense/huge learning curve.
 But, once she began experimenting with glass, she’s never looked back.

-Her glass techniques/well known “water look” use multiple firings [in electric kilns] and layering more glass, with lots of cold working in between [using belt sander, other tools, and even breaking the glass].
+Her glass techniques — creating “water glass” — use multiple firings [in electric kilns] and layering more glass, with lots of cold working in between [using belt sander, other tools, and even breaking the glass].
 Heat and gravity move the parts, and give it depth… helping to create the watery feel.

-Whether smaller tabletop, wall mounted/larger works, or public art, they are really paintings with glass — mostly inspired by water.
+Whether tabletop, wall mounted/larger works, or public art, they are really paintings with glass — often inspired by water.

 From her first memories, Carmella was in and around water.
-She grew up swimming/playing and exploring the waters of Lake Norman, NC where her grandparents had a waterfront lot.
+She grew up swimming/playing and exploring the waters of Lake Norman, NC where her grandparents had a waterfront place.

-Her public art installations/commissions tell a unique story with a powerful, placemaking impact that all kinds of people connect with.
+Her public art and commissions tell a unique story — have a placemaking impact — that different people connect with.

-Water is universal, and this abstract approach to her studio glass, and public art work means there are a number of entry points for viewers.
+Water is universal.
+This abstract approach to her studio glass, and public art work offers a number of entry points for viewers.
 Circles, color, light, and even movement, are important elements of the experience.

-Carmella Jarvi loves commissions, and enjoys working with clients, other designers, consultants, artisans, as well as the community, at large.
-Using color, light and movement — keyed off their interior design/color palette — she transforms their space with her custom visions.
+Carmella Jarvi loves commissions, and enjoys collaborating with clients, other designers, consultants, artisans, as well as the community, at large.
+Using color, light and movement — keying off the interior design/color palette — she transforms their space with her custom visions.

-You can find her in the glass studio making new pieces, working on public art/commissions, or maybe painting some abstract, water-inspired art.
-She also might be crafting a business/project pitch in their Brushmark Studios, LLC office.
+You can find her in the glass studio making pieces, working on public art/commissions, or maybe painting some abstract, water-inspired art.
+She might also be crafting a new business/project pitch in their Brushmark Studios, LLC office.